ZXPrism/ZXPrism/README.md

 *Making fast things, making slow things fast and making fast things faster*.

 I am **ZXPrism**, a person who is insterested in a wide variety of things.
+And literally, I love everything that interests me.

 Currently, I'm focusing on: